TheGapInMyTeeth/Mycelium/README.md

 # Mycelium,
 a fungi game

-1.Download the game
+1. Download the game
-2.Double click Mycelium.exe to play the game 3.Scores.txt registers your previous gameplays
+2. Double click Mycelium.exe to play the game
+3. Scores.txt registers your previous gameplays

 Hope you enjoy!

-Game created using the framework LÖVE.
+Game created using the framework [LÖVE](https://love2d.org)

 By Vasco Cardoso